 Known worldwide for its stunning landscape, the Portuguese Island of Madeira is a hiker’s paradise.
+Home to the famous Stairway to Heaven, the the P.R.
+1 trail is arguably the most famous hike in Europe.

 The same issue plagues most hiking trails in Madeira.
 The trails are impressive, the cliffs high, and the drop-offs dangerous.